FrancesCabrini13/privacy-sandbox-samples/README.md

-SDK Runtime and Privacy Preserving APIs Repository
+APK Runtime and Privacy Preserving APIs Repository
 ==================================================

 This repository contains a set of individual Android Studio projects to help you get started writing apps using the SDK Runtime and Privacy Preserving APIs (PPAPIs).